Mr. Nadolna is available to conduct virtual mediations, arbitrations and other ADR proceedings on Zoom and other online platforms.

-Mr. Nadolna has in depth and practical knowledge of nearly every form of first party and third party insurance policy including cyber, primary and excess policies (all layers), CGL, professional liability, D&O, EPL, E&O, Bermuda form, London form, occurrence, claims made, integrated occurrence, fronted and captive insurance, and transactional insurance (reps and warranties).
+Mr. Nadolna has in depth and practical knowledge of nearly every form of first party and third party insurance policy including cyber, reps and warranties, primary and excess policies (all layers), CGL, professional liability, D&O, EPL, E&O, Bermuda form, London form, occurrence, claims made, integrated occurrence, fronted and captive insurance, and transactional insurance (reps and warranties).
 He has experience with claims and coverage disputes involving advertising and personal injury, invasion of privacy, publication, cyber, technology, environmental, asbestos, mass tort, pharmaceuticals, medical devices, energy and construction industry risk transfer issues as well as every variety of bad faith allegation, unfair claims practices, and rescission and reformation.

-Since joining JAMS, he has presided over numerous complex mediations including personal injury, professional liability, construction defect, commercial, environmental, mass tort, insurance coverage and bad faith, reinsurance, and business/commercial.
+Since joining JAMS, he has presided over numerous complex mediations including personal injury, professional liability, employment, construction defect, commercial, environmental, mass tort, insurance coverage and bad faith, reinsurance, and business/commercial.
 He is comfortable handling any matter that may involve an insurer in any capacity.

 A popular speaker on insurance and dispute resolution topics, Mr. Nadolna has presented to organizations including American Bar Association Litigation Committee, New York State Bar Association Federal and Commercial Section, RIMS, Advisen, ARIAS-U.S., DRI, IADC.
 He has written extensively on Dispute Resolution involving cyber claims including an article published in the Cardozo Journal of Conflict Resolution entitled “Why Arbitration of Cyber Coverage Disputes Makes Sense.”